Reliable Cellular Automata with Self-Organization: Robust media

 For a space configuration, the damage is defined similarly.
-The interpretation of the set $\Damage(\eta)$ is that when $(x,t)\in\Damage(\eta)$ then in the neighborhood of $(x,t)$, we will not be able to make any predictions of $\eta$, i.e.~in some sense, $\eta$ behaves completely ``lawlessly'' there.
-When $\eta(x,t)\in\Bad$ then it is irrelevant whether we regard site $x$ occupied by a cell or not.
-For a cell $x$ a time interval $I$ is \df{damage-free} if $\eta(x,\cdot)$ is not in $\Bad$ during $I$.
+For a site $x$ a time interval $I$ is \df{damage-free} if $\eta(x,\cdot)$ is not in $\Bad$ during $I$. \end{definition}

-\begin{remark} In all cellular media concerned with our \emph{results} we could require $\Damage(\eta)=\eset$.
+Damage points can be viewed as holes in the fabric of the lawful parts of a trajectory.
+When $(x,t)\in\Damage(\eta)$ then in the neighborhood of $(x,t)$, we will not be able to make any predictions of $\eta$, that is in some sense, $\eta$ behaves completely ``lawlessly'' there.
+In all cellular media concerned with our \emph{results} we could require $\Damage(\eta)=\eset$.
 The damage concept is necessary only in a trajectory $\eta_{2}$ of a medium $M_{2}$ obtained by simulation from a trajectory $\eta_{1}$ of some medium $M_{1}$.
 Such a simulation typically requires some structure in $\eta_{1}$.
 When noise breaks down this structure the predictability of $\eta_{2}$ suffers and this will be signalled by the occurrence of damage in $\eta_{2}$.

-However, for convenience, we will define damage even in the media used on the lowest level, as a violation of a certain transition rule. \end{remark}
+However, for convenience, we will define damage even in the media used on the lowest level, as a violation of a certain transition rule.

-According to the general definition of a medium, the set of trajectories will be defined by a pair $\b(\cdot),\g(\cdot,\cdot,\cdot)$ where $\b(\ag)$ give the probability bound belonging to type $\ag$ and $g(\ag,W,\eta)$ is the event whose probability is bounded.
-We formulate these in terms of ``properties''.
-For a medium with cellsize $B$, let \glo{v.cap@$V$}